ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 ## Summary

-As you can see, the declaration of the classes is so well defined that it takes the work off your shoulders to think about class names in detail.
+As you can see, the declaration of the classes is so well-defined that it takes the work off your shoulders to think about class names in detail.
 But there are a lot of other advantages why you should consider using **BEM** or **SUIT CSS** for your projects.

 **Pros:**
-* Clear and predefined naming conventions makes understanding as well as debugging much easier
+* Clear and predefined naming conventions are more comprehensible and make debugging much easier
-* Flat CSS structure makes specificity easier
+* The flat CSS structure makes specificity easier
 * Using unique and context-related class names avoids CSS conflicts
 * Composing and reusing blocks reduces the amount of maintainable CSS code
-* Scalability apply to projects of all sizes
+* Scalability applies to projects of all sizes
-* **BEM:** More popular naming convention, many developers have already come into contact with
+* **BEM:** More popular naming convention, many developers gained first experience with it
 * **SUIT CSS:** camelCase makes longer class names more readable
-* **SUIT CSS:** Utility and state classes provides the possibility of reusable classes
+* **SUIT CSS:** Utility and state classes provide the possibility of reusable classes

 **Cons:**
-* Classes can bloat up the file size with the long CSS class names
+* Classes can bloat the file size with long CSS class names
 * **BEM:** Class names can be looong and "ugly"
-* **BEM:** No reusable classes, means the need for new class creations for the same styling
+* **BEM:** No reusable classes, which means that there is a need for new class creations for the same styling
-* **SUIT CSS:** Not as long and "ugly" class names, but unfamiliar at the first glace, because of the capital letter in the beginning
+* **SUIT CSS:** Not as long and "ugly" class names, but unfamiliar at the first glance because of the capital letter in the beginning

-So what is the better CSS method now you may ask?
+Now you might ask: What is the better CSS methodology?
 Sorry, but that's your decision.
-It depends hardly on what style of class names writing you prefer and if you see utility and state classes as a great addition or as an ugly being.
+It heavily depends on what writing style for class names you prefer and if you see utility and state classes as a great gimmick or as an ugly addition.
 I, for my part, call **SUIT CSS** the powerful little brother of **BEM** since he copies the benefits of the BEM concept and puts a cherry on top.